 Personal mobile phones (staff) should be kept secure at all times.
 In classrooms, mobile phones should be turned off or set to silent/vibrate.
+[TO REMOVE - phone are used by staff now for emails/key communication?]

 Personal mobile devices must not be used to take photographs, videos or sound clips of pupils.
-Dedicated school cameras are available, on a sign-out basis, from reprographics and should be the only devices used to take pictures or videos of pupils.
+Dedicated school cameras and mobile devices are available, on a sign-out basis, from the main office / IT Support Office and should be the only devices used to take pictures or videos of pupils.
 Staff should ensure that permission has been given and that permission forms have been signed before taking pictures of children.

-When returned to reprographics, photographs will be downloaded to a secured area on the school network and stored in clearly labelled folders, where they will be accessible to staff only.
+When returned, photographs will be downloaded to the school system and stored in clearly labelled folders, where they will be accessible to staff only.
 Subsequently, all images will be deleted before these cameras can be used again by other members of staff.